Updated-NoCheatPlus/Docs/Settings/Checks/[Moving]-Survivalfly.md

 | slownesssprinthack | Hidden option to allow Survivalfly to adjust the horizontal speed limit when players sprint-jump with the slowness potion active. |

 **Tags**
-* `vDistRel`: The player went beyond our y (vertical) envelopes or did a move that does not follow our vertical-distance rules.
+* `vDistRel`: The player went beyond our vertical envelopes or did a move that does not follow our vertical-distance rules.
+* `HoneyAsc`: Player tried to ascend more than allowed while being on a honey block (The block halfs(+-) the jump height).
+* `GroundStep`: Indicates that the `stepheight` distance is currently being enforced, not necessarly triggering a VL.
+(This applies if the movement is fully on ground (from->to), otherwise the `vDistRel` distance will be applied).
 * `hSpeed`: The player went beyond our horizontal envelopes or did a move that exceeded our horizontal speed limits.
 * `Waterwalk`: Indicates that the player is walking on water (walking in/on water without any change in y distances.).
 * `Watermove`: Indicates that the player is moving with very little y deltas above water.